PDSL-DPU-KV/rdma-based-rpc/readme.md

-# RDMA-Example
+# RDMA-Based RPC

-A simple but complete example for the RDMA beginner.
+This is a quite simple RDMA-Based RPC implementation used in DPUKV.

 ## Prerequisite